 Don’t resist the change that’s coming.
 Don’t waste time wishing for “the good old days”.
 Accept that if our passion and vision for our business is going to survive and thrive, then we must pivot and change our business model.
 We must never ever get attached to our business model.
 Just remember that the business model was based on the circumstances operating at the time.
 Environments change and so must we.

-Covid-19 is shaping up to be a pandemic that will change the way we do business forever.
-I covered this extensively in one of my earlier blogs Doing Business After Covid-19 and I won’t repeat myself.
-We might as well accept that and work with it.
+The Covid-19 pandemic is shaping up to be life changing event that will change the way we do business forever.
+I will covered this in my next blog Doing Business After Covid-19 as it’s too big a topic to include it in this blog.
 Whether we like it or not, we must pivot and change our business if we are to survive this.

 Implementing change becomes a process that has to be managed.
 Change management is a continuous process that comes with a range of responses and reactions from the individuals who perceive change to be either a positive move or a negative force on how they will individually be impacted.
 The WIIFM (What’s in it for me) radio station is alive and kicking.
 Initially, there will be denial and resistance.
 This is often driven by a fear of loss of power and control over their routine and habits.
 This initial fear is the foundation that creates mistrust, misunderstanding and leads to misinformation.